-Ideally, schools offering the summer programme will be assisted by the participation of teachers who are familiar with the needs of the children or young people attending.
-Where teachers have this familiarity it will be easier for them to establish learning priorities aligned to existing support plans and to design a programme of support designed to maintain connection to the school.
+Ideally, schools offering the summer programme will be assisted by the participation of teachers who are familiar with the needs of the young people attending.
+Where teachers have this familiarity it will be easier for them to establish learning priorities aligned to existing support plans and to prepare a programme of support designed to maintain connection to the school.

 Where other teachers are employed, these teachers should seek access to the most recent support plan for the students to help with establishing learning priorities.
-Teachers should maintain a record of content and skills taught during the Summer Programme and provide a summary of this to the school and the parents, as appropriate.